CincyGolangMeetup/HealthInspectionHTTP/README.md

 How to Use:
 1. Fork the repository.
+1. Clone to where you and your partner will code.
-2. Create a directory for your pair.
+2. Create a directory for you and your partner.
+Name it something unique!
 3. Complete the task by coding within that directory.
 4. Make a pull request.